 Breakfast seminar for businesses

-The seminar will be held at Priorslee Hall at the University of Wolverhampton’s Telford Campus from 7.30am to 9.30am.
-Companies of all sizes and from all sectors are invited to attend the seminar.
+The event will be held at the Black Country Living Museum in Dudley from 7.30am to 9.30am.
+Companies of all sizes and from all sectors are welcome to attend the seminar.

 A Knowledge Transfer Partnership (KTP) enables a firm to recruit a high-calibre graduate or “associate” to boost their business by getting them to work on a specific project lasting between ten weeks and three years.
 Up to 60% funding is available.

 Knowledge Transfer Partnerships (KTP) is a UK-wide programme enabling organisations to improve their competitiveness, productivity and performance through a partnership with an academic institution.
 KTP is part-funded by Advantage West Midlands, the European Regional Development Fund and the Technology Strategy Board.
 KTP is a Solutions for Business Product.

 To book a place or for further information, visit www.wlv.ac.uk/businessbreakfast or call the KTP Marketing Team on: 0800 068 5023.

 For more information please contact Vickie Warren in the Media Relations Office on 01902 322736

 For more information please contact the Corporate Communications Team.